hm-riscv/vscode-riscv-venus/readme.md

 learning environment as no other tools are needed.
 It runs RISC-V assembly code with the standard debugging capabilities of VS Code.

-To use it as educational tool, further views
+To use it as educational tool, further views are added as described below.

 ## Installation